 In summer, the temperature can go up to 90 to 95 degrees Fahrenheit when many plants die due to their lesser resistance to hot weather.

-The dragon fruit can sustain the growth rate at higher temperatures but prefer to remain in a moderate environment.
+The dragon fruit can sustain the growth rate at higher temperatures but prefers to remain in a moderate environment.

 However, the ideal range for this plant is 64 to 76 degrees Fahrenheit, and they need watery soil.
 You can benefit from having such heat-tolerant plants in the backyard as they are rich in vitamin C.